The Art of Nurturing Assertiveness: How to Speak Up and Achieve Success

 Here are five live examples of an assertive personality:

-• Job applicant negotiates their salary and benefits package with their potential employer, advocating for what they believe they deserve based on their qualifications and experience.
+- Job applicants negotiate their salary and benefits package with their potential employers, advocating for what they believe they deserve based on their qualifications and experience.

 What are the qualities that they have?